 Healthcare professionals report a 20% increase in antidepressants usage since the beginning of the second lockdown.

 Because of work uncertainties, life restrictions, and lack of leisure, a more significant part of the population than usual is under pressure.
 Exposure to high stress for an extended period could have long-lasting side effects known as burnout.

-More than ever, managing employees’ stress will become critical for companies in the next few months.
-After a long period of inactivity, companies will demand even more to their employees.
-Maintaining a healthy and positive workplace to prevent absences will be a crucial challenge to tackle for HR managers in 2021.
-However, with a better understanding of stress, its roots and its symptoms, empathetic HR managers can support their workforce with a too high level of stress.
+More than ever, managing employees' stress will become critical for companies in the next few months.
+After a long period of inactivity, companies will demand even more from their employees.
+As a result, maintaining a healthy and positive workplace to prevent absences will be a crucial challenge for HR managers.

-The management team should communicate internally as soon as possible about burnout—specifically, its symptoms, consequences and the existing solutions to curate it.
-Sophrology, a non-invasive technique reconciling the body and the mind, gives fantastic results to reduce the stress of employees.
+The management team should communicate internally as soon as possible about employee burnout-specifically, its symptoms, consequences and the existing solutions to curate it.
+For example, sophrology, a non-invasive technique reconciling the body and the mind, gives fantastic results to reduce employees' stress.

-Burnout and stress are often used for one another though they encompass a different meaning.
+Burnout and stress are often used for one another though they encompass different meanings.
 So, what is the difference between stress and burnout?

 Burnout is a state of physical, emotional and mental exhaustion linked to a deterioration in a person's relationship with their environment.

 Burnout finds its origin in stress.
-Everyone has suffered a bit of stress from time to time.
-But, when stress stays high for a longer time, it can progress to burnout, becoming a lifetime problem.
-Therefore, it is crucial to identify burnout early and to fight its symptoms as soon as possible.
+Of course, everyone has suffered a bit of pressure from time to time.
+On the other hand, burnout can develop into a lifetime problem.
+Therefore, it is crucial to identify it early and fight its symptoms as soon as possible.